 The Brasen Altar is also known as the “Altar of Sacrifice”.
 It was the first thing people saw upon entering.
 Today, I believe this is God’s way of showing us that our first step is to accept what Jesus did for the whole world (John 3:16), and to accept it for ourselves, personally.
 Remember that the cross was represented by Moses to his people in the form of the bronze snake.
 To be saved from the plague, people had to look upon that snake.
 (Modern medicine uses that symbol to represent our health system!)

 The Molten Sea was a basin to wash in.
 A place to look at one’s dirt and let the basin remove it.
 I believe that God wants us to realize how weak and sinful we are.
 The better we see our own flaws, the more progress we make in the basin.
 (The flaws of others are their concern, they are between them and God, and none of our concern.)
 Also, without the basin (God’s love and guidance) we cannot wash ourselves clean.
 We cannot make ourselves better, nor is that the final goal God has for us.
 It’s only another step!
+Another way to look at this basin is that it represents our baptism!

 The Court is where we are judged, but not as you think.
 We are NOT judged for our sins at this point, but merely how well we washed.
 We are “inspected” and those who are ready to only see flaws in themselves, and not in others move on.
 Those that still have trouble seeing their own, need to spend more time at the basin.